Harish-Research-Lab/FEAP-AceGen/README.md

 # Elements for coupled problems

 This repository is a collection of elements for <a href="http://projects.ce.berkeley.edu/feap/" target="_blank">FEAP</a> to help address coupled problems.
 The elements, provided here are generated using <a href = "http://symech.fgg.uni-lj.si/" target="_blank">AceGen</a>.
 AceGen is available as an add-on for Mathematica and facilitates the automatic generation of user elements using an automatic differentiation approach.
 A detailed discussion on AceGen can be found in the work of Korelc and Wriggers [1].
-The FEAP programmer manual [2] outlines the usage of user element in FEAP and user issues can be addressed through the FEAP Forum [3].
+The FEAP programmer manual [2] [@feapp] outlines the usage of user element in FEAP and user issues can be addressed through the FEAP Forum [3].

 ## Folder structure